mokeseven7/serverless-php-function/README.md

 Feel free to change the default region, and output format if desired.

-With the aws cli configure, we are now ready to publish our layer to lambda:
+With the aws cli configure, we are now ready to publish our layers to lambda:

+First, lets publish the runtime:

 ```bash
 aws lambda publish-layer-version \